gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 We calculated the LCBD statistics through the total variance of the matrix Y for both the raw data and SDM predictions.
-(Legendre and De Cáceres, 2013) showed that LCBD coefficients can be calculated directly through the total variance of matrix Y, or through a matrix of dissimilarities among sampling units.
+@LegeDeC13] showed that LCBD coefficients can be calculated directly through the total variance of matrix Y, or through a matrix of dissimilarities among sampling units.
 We chose the first approach, as it also allows to compute species contributions to beta